 - Use a cane, walking stick, or walker to help you feel steadier when you walk.
 This is very important when you’re walking in areas you don’t know well or in places where the walkways are uneven.

 - Wear rubber-soled, low-heeled shoes that fully support your feet.

 - Remove throw rugs in your home as they can be a tripping hazard.

 - Make your bathroom safe by installing grab bars around the tub and beside the toilet and using non-slip mats.

-- Request a home safety inspection from your care coordinator at Help at Home Senior Care, the leading provider of Lincoln, CA senior care and care throughout the surrounding areas.
+- Request a home safety inspection from Help at Home Senior Care, the leading provider of Lincoln, CA senior care and care throughout the surrounding areas.